ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_AD.md

 Kudos to them, I am happy to see an evolution of CTFs in the Kenyan hacking scene.
 I have been playing CTFs for a while and this one gave me a fun challenge, at some point I was number 1.
 I was playing solo under **NoPwnNoGain**.

 Alright, let's get into the writeup.
 The AD category was a challenge to everyone, even after 24 hrs I was the only solver.
+Later, on there were additional solves but no one else got DA :).

 ## Attack